The Wall VR interface.

 The Wall

-Storytelling innovation from the
+Storytelling innovation from the USA TODAY Network.

 I designed the VR experience within a larger multimedia reporting project called The Wall, a project that ultimately won a Pulitzer Prize.
 This was a smaller project for me that presented a fascinating new challenge and I was thrilled to take it on.